arshali8923/VanillaGAN-PyTorch/README.md

 [0, 1] → [-1, 1]

-This matches the Tanh() output used by the Generator.
+This matches the Tanh() output used by the Generator

 🧠 Generator